-9.3.4 Early Intervention
+9.2.4 Early Intervention

-The 2011 Report by the Commission on the Future Delivery of Public Services (the Christie Commission) made strong recommendations that public services across Scotland must do more to:
+The 2011 Report by the Commission on the Future Delivery of Public Services (the Christie Commission) made strong recommendations that Scotland's public services must do more to:

 - Empower individuals and communities receiving public services by involving them in their design and delivery. - Integrate service provision and improve outcomes by ensuring public services work in partnership. - Prioritise preventative spending to reduce demand and inequalities. - Improve efficiency to raise performance and reduce costs.